fnando/i18n-js/README.md

     I18n.t("email", options);
     I18n.t("username", options);

-You also provide an array as scope.
+You can also provide an array as scope.

     // use the greetings.hello scope
     I18n.t(["greetings", "hello"]);